cgat-developers/ruffus/doc/tutorials/new_tutorial/mkdir.rst

 using :ref:`formatter() <decorators.formatter>`
 ==============================================================================

+    We could of course create directories manually.
+    However, apart from being tedious and error prone, we have already gone to some lengths to parse out the diretories for :ref:`@transform <decorators.transform>`.
-    We could of course do this manually, but why don't we use the same logic for the directories as the file names?
+    Why don't we use the same logic to make the directories?

-    Can you see the parallels between the syntax for @mkdir and @transform?
+    Can you see the parallels between the syntax for :ref:`@mkdir <decorators.mkdir>` and :ref:`@transform <decorators.transform>`?

         .. code-block:: python